MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 Determines whether real-time captions are available for the user in Teams calls.

 Valid options are:
-- DisabledUserOverride: Allow the user to turn on live captions.
+- DisabledUserOverride: Allows the user to turn on live captions.
 - Disabled: Prohibts the user from turning on live captions.

 ```yaml